 The student is in official jeopardy.
 The commission of a serious offense while on probation will normally result in suspension or expulsion.
-A student on probation may not hold leadership or officer positions in any registered Yale College student organization, any varsity athletic team or club sport, or any other organization that receives University funds.
+A student on probation may not participate in a Year or Term Abroad, or hold leadership or officer positions in any registered Yale College student organization, any varsity athletic team or club sport, or any other organization that receives University funds.
 Additional terms of probation may be enforced by the Executive Committee or the UWC in individual cases.

 Permanent separation from the University.
 Expulsion shall be recorded on the academic transcript.

 Yale reserves the right to impose fines as appropriate, in addition to requiring payment for costs resulting from or associated with the offenses.

 An additional penalty may be imposed by the head of a residential college:

 Violation of the campus housing regulations may be subject to disciplinary action by the Yale College Executive Committee.
 In certain cases, the head of a residential college, in consultation with the residential college dean, or the dean of student affairs, will decide that the appropriate punishment for persistent or serious disregard for the regulations is to require the student in question to live off campus, either for a specified period or permanently.
 This penalty is called “rustication.”
 Rusticated students may be denied access to the college itself and to its facilities.
 When a student is rusticated, no rebate of room rent will be granted for the time period of rustication.
 Violations of the penalty of rustication may also be referred to the Yale College Executive Committee.